Aerial (album): Re-releases

 In mid-May 2010, Aerial was released for the first time on iTunes.
 The second disc, A Sky of Honey, plays as one track, and its title was changed to An Endless Sky of Honey.
 Each track title is merged altogether on the sleeve.
 In August 2010, the CD version was reissued by Sony Legacy in the United States.
-The following year Bush re-released Aerial alongside others of her albums on her own label Fish People, where they appeared again in 2018 in remastered versions.
+The following year Bush re-released Aerial and all her other studio albums on her own label Fish People, where they appeared again in 2018 in remastered form.

-On the 2018 remastered edition, A Sky of Honey reverted to its original nine tracks.
-The parts of "An Architect's Dream" and "The Painter's Link" originally performed by Rolf Harris were removed in light of the sexual assault conviction against Harris and replaced by performances by Albert "Bertie" McIntosh, Kate Bush's son.
+For the 2018 remastered edition, A Sky of Honey reverted to its original nine tracks.
+In light of the sexual assault conviction against Rolf Harris, his contributions to "An Architect's Dream" and "The Painter's Link" were removed and replaced with performances by Albert McIntosh, Bush's son.

 In popular culture

 On 17 May 2015, a sequence from the song "π" was featured on The Simpsons' twenty-sixth-season finale, "Mathlete's Feat".